Natalie Nielsen loves her job as the band instructor at North Cedar Community Schools in Stanwood, Iowa.

 The smaller classes sizes means more personal attention and coaching from faculty members.

 Nielsen said she was impressed by how much effort Dr. Mike Eckerty, assistant professor of music, invested in recruiting non-music majors to participate in Simpson’s various bands.
 “He’s great at that,” she said.

 At Simpson, Nielsen performed with the Symphonic Band, Jazz Band, Saxophone Quartet and even played a recorder at the Madrigal dinners.

 “I was involved in every single instrument ensemble you can think of,” she said.

 Nielsen says Simpson did a great job of preparing her for a teaching career by lining up opportunities with area high schools to help out with their bands.

 “We were thrown in front of a high school jazz band and were there to work with them an entire semester,” she said.
 “They invited us back the next year.
 It’s great experience.”

 Nielsen said she has been encouraging her youngster sister to attend Simpson.

-“For me, it was a great experience,” she says.
+“For me, it was a great experience,” she said.
 “I wasn’t going to live on campus at first.
 But I did, and I wouldn’t change that for anything.
 I became best friends with my roommate.
 I’m about to be maid of honor at one of my roommate’s wedding.”